Tanosimboangy/html-exercises/03-nested-lists/index.md

 # HTML exercise 03: Nested lists

 In the accompanying file `03-nested-lists.html` you'll find an empty `<body>` element.
-Let's try make an HTML nested list inside that HTML file.
+Let's t ry make an HTML nested list inside that HTML file.

 Make it look like the following: